 In terms of speed and bounce, hard courts lie in between grass and clay courts.
 Hard courts are made with concrete/asphalt material with an acrylic surface layer.
 This is the most common type of court used all over the world.

 Due to uniform, even, and consistent bounce, this medium-paced hard court opens the wings for all-round play.
-The pace rating of hard courts can vary from medium-slow to medium depending upon the hardness of materials used.
-Both Australian and US Open are played on the acrylic hard court.
+The pace rating of hard courts can vary from medium-slow to medium depending upon the hardness of the materials used.
+Both the Australian and US Open are played on the acrylic hard court.

 Artificial Grass Court